Advantages of Yttria Stabilized Zirconia (YSZ) Compared to Other Stabilizers

 Compared with yttria-stabilized zirconia (YSZ), magnesia-stabilized zirconia has outstanding mechanical properties and creep resistance at relatively high temperatures.
 However, the research and development of magnesium-stabilized zirconia are constrained by two unfavorable factors:

 First, the solid solution temperature of magnesium oxide in the cubic region of zirconia is very high, resulting in stable magnesium stabilized zirconia is not easy to be completely sintered;

 Second, magnesium oxide is prone to crystal phase separation and a large number of tetragonal phases when zirconia is higher than 1000 °C. Instability, to the deterioration of material properties, severely restricts its application in high-temperature areas.

-Therefore, magnesium oxide to stabilize zirconia in the future research focuses on efforts to reduce the sintering temperature and achieve low-temperature sintering; at the same time improve its high-temperature mechanical properties and expand the application range.
+Therefore, magnesium oxide to stabilize zirconia in future research focuses on efforts to reduce the sintering temperature and achieve low-temperature sintering; at the same time improves its high-temperature mechanical properties and expands the application range.

 Stabilized zirconia doped with yttrium oxide has good comprehensive properties and is the most widely used solid electrolyte;

 Stabilized zirconia doped with calcium oxide has better performance than other stabilizers, relatively cheap, but easy to decalcify and destabilize;

 Doping Stabilized zirconia of cerium oxide has the best conductivity, but its mechanical properties are relatively poor.

 The stabilized zirconia doped with magnesia has a low conductivity and is inexpensive, but its long-term performance is poor and is generally used as a consumable.